spritzle/spritzle/docs/hooks.md

   - Returns the encoded data

 - *decode_data*
-  - format, stribng, the format of the encoding
+  - format, string, the format of the encoding
   - data, string, the data to decode
   - Returns the decoded data